cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/02-blockchain-and-cosmos.md

 * **Network layer:** Tasked with propagating transactions and consensus-related messages;
 * **Consensus layer:** Runs the consensus protocol between the single nodes of a P2P network;
-* **Application layer:** In effect running a state machine, which defines the applications' state and updates it with the processing of transactions.
+* **Application layer:** In effect, running a state machine, which defines the applications' state and updates it with the processing of transactions.

 </ExpansionPanel>